Gunnstein/fastlib/README.rst

                 0   NumCrctn        - Number of correction iterations (-) {0=explicit calculation, i.e., no corrections}
             99999   DT_UJac         - Time between calls to get Jacobians (s) 1E+06   UJacSclFact     - Scaling factor used in Jacobians (-)

+Note that the `TemplateStringFormatter.write(fname)` can write the substituted string directly to a file `fname`.
+There also exists a `TemplateFileFormatter` class that can read in a template string from a separate file rather than a template string defined within the code.

 Support